 In this example, the “better conditions” element is clearly the beam (less moment in the span), but the connection have it “worse”!
 There is a bending moment on the support that we haven’t foreseen with assumed hinged connection… and experience shows that if unexpected moment “appears” in the connection we are in for some trouble!

 As I have shown here rigidity of connections is not only a problem when you try to transfer bending moment… it is also a problem when you try NOT to transfer it.
-This fact is greatly overlooked in my opinion (well entire topic of connection rigidity is, I think).
+This fact is greatly overlooked in my opinion (well the entire topic of connection rigidity is, I think).
 We have to be aware that “nothing is free” in static design – if something decreased somewhere, there is a cost: something else must have increased somewhere else!

 There is no way to convince a steel connection to act as a hinge or a rigid one, and we so often assume one or the other out of habit.
-In many cases, this is completely understood and acceptable, but in others, this may lead to serious problems.
+In many cases, this is completely understood and accepted, but in others, this may lead to serious problems.

 Thank you for reading, I’m very happy that you decided to take some time to reach this point.
 In fact, I have a surprise for you : ) If you are interested you can subscribe below to get my free FEA essentials course.